-PowerPlay's tracking algorithm takes, as input, a set of loads to track, a set of identifiable features for each load, and a continuous stream of data from a smart meter.
+The algorithm takes as static inputs a list of loads to track and a set of identifiable features for each of these loads.
+During operation, these inputs are combined with a continuous stream of aggregated data from a smart meter.
 Feature detectors for each load operate over a moving window of data points of size W, starting from the most recent data point in the time-series of a home's power readings (i.e., a sliding window ending with the most recent reading).
-The window represents the minimum time period over which a feature manifests itself.
+This window represents the minimum time period over which a feature manifests itself.
 The output of the tracking algorithm acts as a set of virtual power meters providing device-level power data for each tracked load.